- Fully online programme - no need to attend classes in Dunedin or sit exams at a local centre

 - Live classes held twice a week through video-conferencing

-- Study one paper at a time over an eight week term (one preparation/reading week, six weeks of classes, one exam week)
+- Study one paper at a time over an eight week term (one preparation/reading week, six weeks of classes, one assignment week)

-- Five terms per year (therefore maximum five papers can be taken in any one year)
+- Six terms per year (therefore maximum six papers can be taken in any one year)